Haga clic aquí para español (Traductor de Google)

 Junior Orchestra

 In Junior Orchestra, students learn and develop ensemble playing skills and continue to advance their technical skills on their instrument.
-NEW: NO AUDITION is required to join this group, but you need to have skills equivalent to those acquired in Level 2 to be able to play the music in this group.
-If you can understand and play most of this music at a slow pace, you would be ready for Junior Orchestra.
-But remember, new for 2021-2022, there will NOT be any audition or playing test for Junior Orchestra.
+NO AUDITION is required to join this group, but you need to have skills equivalent to those acquired in Level 2 to be able to play the music in this group.
+If you can understand and play most of the level 2 book at a slow pace, you would be ready for Junior Orchestra.
+Follow the link for a sample of the music.
 Conductor: Jasmine Lumpkin.
+Starts October 8th.

 Required Skills